mlswg/mls-architecture/draft-rescorla-mls-architecture.md

  -  send a message to everyone in the group

  -  receive a message from someone in the group

+At the cryptographic level, Clients in groups (and by extension Members) are peers.
+For instance, any Client should be able to add a member to a group.
+This is in contrast so some designs in which there is a single group controller who can modify the group.
+This is still compatible with having group administration restricted to certain users, but we assume that those restrictions are enforced by authentication and access control.
+Thus, for instance, while it might be technically possible for any member to send a message adding a new member to a group, the group might have the policy that only certain members were allowed to make changes and thus other members would just ignore such a message from an unauthorized user.

 ## Group, Members and Clients